DiRoGa/Genrer/README.md

    cd genrer
    ```

 2. Create a `.env` file with your Spotify credentials.
-You can use the included `.env` template as a reference.

 3. Install the dependencies:
    ```bash